 FPS games are great, aren’t they?
 Sure, they might unleash some of your most primal instincts in less than healthy ways as you scream bloody murder at your television, but there’s something very cathartic about the prospect of killing hellspawn or taking on gigantic Nazi robots.
 You couldn’t exactly do either of these in real-life, which is why we’re looking at the best PS4 FPS games to provide you with some escapism.

-It’s no secret that FPS games are pretty much everywhere, but there are certainly less of them since the Call of Duty boom died off.
-You could barely even move in the last generation of gaming without bumping into a Modern Warfare clone.
-Every other FPS title was a gritty, depressingly brown venture into a near future where everyone magically healed and sat behind cover forever and a day.
+It’s no secret that FPS games are pretty much everywhere on the PlayStation 4, but there are certainly less of them with most studios seemingly preferring third-person to third over recent years.
+You could barely even move in the last generation of gaming without bumping into a Modern Warfare clone in the seventh gen. Every other FPS title was a gritty, depressingly brown venture into a near future where everyone magically healed and sat behind cover forever and a day.

 A game with “kill” in its name following another?
 It’s almost as if we did it on purpose.
 Almost.